top of page

 It is a tree nut, although technically a seed.

-And tastes like a macadamia but even more buttery!
+Tastes like a macadamia but even more buttery.

 Pili trees grow wild